-31 Have there been any recent seminal events or cases that have particularly shaped product liability law?
+Have there been any recent noteworthy events or cases that have particularly shaped product liability law?
+Has there been any change in the frequency or nature of product liability cases launched in the past 12 months?

 Restrictions on funding have meant that there have been few high-profile product liability cases in England and Wales in recent years.
-However, as the funding environment continues to develop in the light of European proposals on group actions and the relaxation of the rules relating to third party funding, it may be that claimants attempt to import recent developments in general personal injury and negligence law (see the Rothwell, Fairchild and Barker cases referred to above) into the product liability arena.
+However, as the funding environment continues to develop in the light of European and UK proposals on group actions, and the relaxation of the rules relating to third-party funding, it may be that claimants attempt to import recent developments in general personal injury and negligence law (see the Rothwell, Fairchild and Barker cases referred to above) into the product liability arena.
+None of these issues has yet had any effect on the frequency or nature of product liability cases in England and Wales, but should the government proceed to take action in accordance with the recommendations discussed above, this is likely to be reflected in both an increased number of product liability cases launched, and a shift in the nature of those cases (for example group actions representing a large class of claimants whose individual loss is too small to merit a claim by itself).